 - Sell tickets to your gallery events to support your contributions

-- Help generate awareness in your community about the needs of the cause.
+- Help generate awareness in your community by promoting a cause amongst your network.

 - Donate a percentage of every sale of artwork.